THE IRANIAN “ROPE-A-DOPE”

 In his first year in office President Trump has accomplished a great deal, arguably as much as any president ever.
 I have described these accomplishments in previous blogs, and in the interest of brevity I see no need to repeat them now.
 However, various economic issues still need to be addressed.
 I believe the ramifications of Trump’s economic policies will be extremely positive They are just starting to kick in, but their major impact will not be felt until 2026.
 More on this below.

-A variety of recent polls has disclosed that economic concerns have permeated the public’s opinion of Trump’s presidency and the public’ view of politicians general.
+A variety of recent polls has disclosed that economic concerns have permeated the public’s opinion of Trump’s presidency and the public’s view of politicians general.
 According to a survey by Decision Desk HQ (DDHQ) reported by The Hill Trump’s approval rating, which had declined to a second-term low of 41% last month in the midst of the record-breaking government shutdown, has since returned to his second term average of approximately 45%.
 This not great, but it far exceeds the 24% approval rating for congressional Democrats and the 29% for congressional Republicans.

 According to these polls the president’s economic approval ratings are low primarily due to his tariff policy, continued inflation, and the cost of healthcare.
 47% of respondents opined that current economic conditions are “poor;” only 31% characterized them as “fair.”
 Moreover, overall, only 24% of Americans are satisfied with the current state of affairs in the country, whereas 74% are dissatisfied.
 This suggests that the president has his work cut out for him if he wants to buck the historical trend of the party in power losing congressional seats in the off-year elections.
 It is critical for Trump to maintain control of both Houses in order to continue with his agenda.

-As we know, historically, regardless of any critical foreign issues such as a war when it comes to elections it’s always about the economy.
+As we know, historically, absent any critical foreign issues such as a war when it comes to elections it’s always about the economy.
 Generally, voters follow what is happening overseas, and some may have some concern, however, everyone’s primary concern is providing for their family.
 Overseas issues tend to fade into the background, however, the prices of things such as food, rent, gas at the pump, affording a home, and medical insurance are omnipresent.

 In my view the principal measurements of economic health are inflation, food prices, energy costs, unemployment and healthcare costs.
 Let’s review the current status of each.